Our Vision and Mission

 Our team in Germany

 Our team consists out of people who are passionate about developing potential and equal opportunities and who want to contribute to the realization of UN children’s rights and the Sustainable Development Goals.
+In doing so, we take the Duke Award motto to heart: We can do more than we think!

 Get to know our team

-Our advisory board in Germany
+Our Advisory Board in Germany

 Get to know our advisory board

-Become a part of our team
+Become part of our team

 You have various opportunities to contribute your wishes, thoughts and ideas to our association!